 Many publications have called Detroit one of the Midwest's best-kept secrets and gay-friendly destinations, starting with thriving Midtown and its many performing arts venues and moving into several renaissance neighborhoods that are notable for their artsy vibe and great dining.
 Trumbell & Porter, a boutique hotel in trendy Corktown, not only features local artists throughout, but also celebrates Pride Night weekly with Wednesday drink specials and outdoor dancing.
 LGBTQ+ nightlife is hard to beat throughout the city.
 Menjo’s is one bar popular among gay men and was a notable favorite haunt of singer and Michigan native, Madonna.

 Detroit also hosts Michigan's largest Pride celebration by far with Motor City Pride at Hart Plaza in the heart of downtown.
 The second largest is found in Metro Detroit as well.
 Many nearby cities are also full of attractions, including Ferndale which is filled with LGBTQ+ owned and friendly restaurants, bars and theaters.

-Ferndale's Ringwald Theatre on Woodward is the Detroit area’s LGBTQ-identified theater troop.
-Zeke's BBQ hosts fundraisers and events for LGBTQ+ groups, and the new Axle Brewing Company—an American interpretation of a classic European beer hall—welcomes customers with a rainbow flag.
+Ferndale's Ringwald Theatre on Woodward is the Detroit area’s LGBTQ-identified theater troop, and Zeke's BBQ hosts fundraisers and events for LGBTQ+ groups.
 Soho Ferndale is the area's premier gay bar, catering to the LGBTQ+ community with its stylish, casual vibe, signature cocktails and weekly lineup of dance parties, trivia, karaoke and drink specials.
 You can also find an LGBTQ+ community center that hosts many events and offers live entertainment, a patio and bar.